prolificinteractive/ballad/best_practices.md

 - Only use the `__exclude` helper in files that you know will not need to be extended.
 Once a key is excluded anywhere in the inheritance chain, it will always be removed, even if you try to add it back in later.

+- All resources should have a title, as we use this in the AST generation step to make sure the output is in the same order as in the spec.json.